-Adobe Experience Manager (AEM) needs no introduction to CMS developers or marketers, as it’s been a leader in content management system offerings over the years.
+Adobe Experience Manager (AEM) needs no introduction to CMS developers or marketers, as it’s been a content management system offerings leader over the years.
 Still, AEM continues to dominate the CMS space.

 This comprehensive CMS solution makes managing your marketing content and assets easy.
-This tutorial will serve as a base if you’re looking to get started with AEM 6.5.
+This AEM tutorial will serve as a base if you want to start with AEM 6.5.

 This AEM tutorial blog will give you a glimpse of all the essential concepts required for beginners to get started.